A COMPLETE SET OF QUESTIONS AND ANSWERS ON MEDACTIV PRODUCTS

 I ordered a bag, but never received it?
 Where is my tracking number?

-You can follow your order by entering your account on the MedActiv website.
 When you place and pay for an order, you should normally receive a confirmation of order from MedActiv, and then, within 24 hours a tracking number.
 If you haven’t received such a confirmation, it is probably in your junk mailbox, or there is a mistake in your email address.
 Please send us a message on our Contact Form if you have not received it.

 Where should I keep my MedActiv bag when I travel?